-- 3.1 A Secretariat will be established to provide administrative and technical support to the Committee during the conduct of the Study. - 3.2 The activities and responsibilities of the Secretariat will include the following, undertaken at the direction of, and in support of, the Committee: work planning and scheduling, communications, administration and record keeping; support for Indigenous and public participation activities; drafting of documents and other materials. - 3.3 The Secretariat will support the Committee in identifying, compiling and analyzing existing and available information such as Indigenous knowledge, community knowledge, qualitative and quantitative scientific data relevant to the Study including information received from Indigenous communities and from participants.
+- 3.1 A Secretariat will be established to provide administrative and technical support to the Committee during the conduct of the Study. - 3.2 The activities and responsibilities of the Secretariat will include the following, undertaken at the direction of, and in support of, the Committee: work planning and scheduling, communications, administration and record keeping; support for Indigenous and public participation activities; drafting of documents and other materials. - 3.3 The Secretariat will support the Committee in identifying, compiling and analyzing existing and available information relevant to the Study including information received from Indigenous communities and from participants.
 This includes information related to: development activities and their potential effects on environmental, health, social and economic conditions, and other information as applicable, subject to any limits on the use of such information. - 3.4 Funding will be made available by the Agency to facilitate the involvement of Indigenous communities and organizations, non-government organizations and individuals in the Study.